AnyLogic

 Java offers two types of constructs where you can store multiple values or objects of the same type: arrays and collections (for System Dynamics models AnyLogic also offers HyperArray, also known as “subscripts”, — a special type of collection for dynamic variables).

-Array or collection?
-Arrays are simple constructs with linear storage of fixed size and therefore they can only store a given number of elements.
-Arrays are built into the core of Java language and the array-related Java syntax is very easy and straightforward, for example the nth element of the array can be obtained as array[n-1].
-Collections are more sophisticated and flexible.
+Array or Collection?
+Arrays are simple constructs with linear storage of fixed size, and therefore they can only hold a given number of elements.
+Arrays are built into the core of the Java language, and array-related Java syntax is very simple and straightforward, for example, the nth element of the array can be obtained as array[n-1].
+Collections are more complex and flexible.
 First of all, they are resizable: you can add any number of elements to a collection.
-A collection will automatically handle deletion of an element from any position.
-There are several types of collections with different internal storage structure (linear, list, hash set, tree, etc.) and you can choose a collection type best matching your problem so that your most frequent operations will be convenient and efficient.
-Collections are Java classes and syntax for obtaining, e.g., the nth element of a collection of type ArrayList is collection.get(n).
+A collection will automatically handle deleting an element from any position.
+There are several types of collections with different internal storage structure (linear, list, hash set, tree, and so on) and you can choose a collection type that best suits your problem so that your most common operations will be convenient and efficient.
+Collections are Java classes and the syntax for getting, for example, the n-th element of a collection of type ArrayList is collection.get(n).

 Java arrays and collections

-Indexes in Java arrays and collections start with 0, not with 1!
-In an array or collection of size 10 the index of the first element is 0, and the last element has index 9.
+Indices in Java arrays and collections start with 0, not 1!
+In an array or collection of size 10, the index of the first element is 0, and the index of the last element is 9.

 How can we improve this article?